parkerdavis1/birdsmakesound/blog/use-anki-to-learn-bird-sounds/index.md

 <h3>Installing Media Import Add-on</h3>

 Now we need to install the Media Import Add-on which can be found [here](https://ankiweb.net/shared/info/1531997860).
-After perusing the introduction, scroll down to the **Download** section and copy the given download code (it is 1531997860 at the time of writing).
+After perusing the introduction, scroll down to the **Download** section and copy the given download code.

 {% image "images/anki/batch-media-download.png", "Add-on Download Screenshot", "small-image img-center" %}